Word of the year.You may have seen that phrase a time or two and wondered what it meant.

 And honestly, your word doesn't have to be a word exactly.
 If you've found a phrase or quote that works for you, go for it.
 You know me, I tend to not follow the rules anyway. ;)

-After a couple of weeks of doing this, I had a direction I knew my word was in, but still hadn’t found my exact word.
-I kept playing with words like focus and drive, but they didn’t quite fit.
-I knew that 2018 was going to be a year of intense work, but that work was a foundation of groundwork for the years to follow.
-My word just kept alluding me.
+After a couple of weeks of doing this, I had a direction I knew my word was in, but still hadn't found my exact word.
+I kept playing with words like joy and connection, but they didn't quite fit.
+I knew that 2021 was going to be a year of intense work, but that work was a foundation of the groundwork for the years to follow.

 Keeping your word front and center